Siddhi Vinayak: One year later

 Siddhi is forced to undergo a plastic surgery and with help from Dr. Pratima assumes the look and identity of Riddhi (Farnaz Shetty), her dead granddaughter.
 She gets a job as Vinayak's secretary to take revenge from him thinking he was responsible for the attack on her.
 In her absence, Vin has become distant from his father and has been taking care of Siddhi's family disguised as an NGO worker called Prateek.
 Siddhi's family have still been waiting for her.

 Riddhi gradually discovers that Vin has been innocent all along.
 Meanwhile, Vin's cousin Rajbeer and his wife Prachi (who is also Siddhi's sister) make several plans to kill Vin as does Vin's other brother Manbeer's wife, Gauri.
 Discovering his innocence, Riddhi saves Vin risking her own life and realises she has fallen in love.
 She also finds out that while Shankar had paid goons to kidnap Siddhi, someone else had set her on fire and attacked Vin.
 Vin's family's priest, Guru ji, warns them that his life is in danger and can be saved only if he is married to a woman who will protect him at all costs.
 Vin's mother Manjari convinces him to agree and his wedding is fixed to a woman named Vaibhavi.
 However, Riddhi exposes Vaibhavi and her mother Kanta to be frauds.
-Vin meets with an accident and to save him Riddhi marries him while he is unconscious with only Shankar, Manjari, Manbeer and Guru ji knowing about the wedding.
+Vin has an accident and to save him Riddhi marries him while he is unconscious with only Shankar, Manjari, Manbeer and Guru ji knowing about the wedding.
 Manjari is revealed to have been behind all the attacks on Vin and shown to be doing it to control the Kundra property.
 Vin falls in love with Riddhi not knowing she is Siddhi and is already married to him.

 Shivam Sen comes to Kundra Mansion and convinces everyone that Siddhi is his wife Riddhi and mother of Juhi.
 Manjari supports Shivam.
 Vin finally finds out Riddhi is in fact his wife and is Siddhi.
 He tries to get her back but Siddhi is attacked.
 Manjari kidnaps Juhi and makes it look like Shivam is responsible.
 Vin comes to save Manjari and Juhi, but Manjari shoots Shivam and kills him.
 When police arrive, Vin takes the blame and goes to jail.
 Siddhi figures out Manjari is the murderer and is trying to kill her.
 Manjari sends a man named Kabir to kill Vin while he is in jail but Vin is able to escape.
 Siddhi eventually proves Vin's innocence in court and brings him home.